B4rtDC/MaxEntropyGraphs.jl/performance/readme.md

-The suite also times ensemble sampling, where the head-to-head shows an unusually large gap (~10⁴–10⁵×). **This gap is architectural rather than purely algorithmic, and should be read that way.** MaxEntropyGraphs.jl's `rand(model, n; rng)` generates each replicate *in memory* as a native `Graphs.jl` object — exactly what a downstream analysis consumes — with a tight, allocation-light sampler run thread-parallel across the `n` replicates and no I/O. NEMtropy's `ensemble_sampler` instead **writes every sampled graph to disk** as an edge-list file and carries a large fixed per-call overhead (Python/numba dispatch and array setup, plus a multiprocessing pool whose spawn cost *exceeds the sampling work itself* at these sizes — which is why `cpu_n=4` is measured as *slower* than `cpu_n=1`).
+The suite also times ensemble sampling, where the head-to-head shows an unusually large gap (~10⁴–10⁵×). **This gap is architectural rather than purely algorithmic, and should be read that way.** MaxEntropyGraphs.jl's `rand(model, n; rng)` generates each replicate *in memory* as a native `Graphs.jl` object (exactly what a downstream analysis consumes) with a tight, allocation-light sampler run thread-parallel across the `n` replicates and no I/O. NEMtropy's `ensemble_sampler` instead **writes every sampled graph to disk** as an edge-list file and carries a large fixed per-call overhead (Python/numba dispatch and array setup, plus a multiprocessing pool whose spawn cost *exceeds the sampling work itself* at these sizes, which is why `cpu_n=4` is measured as *slower* than `cpu_n=1`).
 Measured per graph, NEMtropy is ≈0.5 s for a 34-node graph versus microseconds for MaxEntropyGraphs.
 So the reported ratio mostly reflects in-memory native-object generation versus disk-backed, overhead-heavy file writing; a pure compute-only comparison would be